Luis Guzman

 Luis Guzman in the movie "Carlito's Way"

 In the comedy thriller "Pronto", Guzman appeared as Bucky Torres, and in Paul Thomas Anderson's drama "Boogie Nights" played Maurice TT Rodriguez.
-For this work in 1997, Luis received his first award - from the Florida Film Critics Circle.
+The performance earned Luis his first award in 1997 from the Florida Film Critics Circle.

 Luis Guzman in the movie "Boogie Nights"